 Could IPART set a higher benchmark range?

-However, if we set a higher solar feed-in tariff and electricity retailers followed this, it would mean electricity retailers would need to cover this cost by charging customers higher overall prices for electricity.
+On the other hand, if we set a higher solar feed-in tariff and electricity retailers followed this, it would mean electricity retailers would need to cover this cost by charging customers higher overall prices for electricity.

 This means that customers who don’t have solar panels would end up paying more overall.
 Many of these customers are unable to install solar because they rent or live in an apartment.